mangrovedao/mangrove-core/README.md

 # Generate documentation

-The Mangrove Solidity files contains documentation that can be extracted to a nicely formatted and navigable HTML file by running `yarn doc` which will generate a `doc/MgvDoc.html`.
+The Mangrove Solidity files contain documentation that can be extracted to a nicely formatted and navigable HTML file by running `yarn doc` which will generate a `doc/MgvDoc.html`.

 # Configuration